 Shavette is actually a brand name from premium shaving manufacturer Dovo that is now used for all replaceable blade straight razors.

-You can buy shavette blades readymade or simply (and with attention to safety) snap a double edge razor blade in half for some models.
+You can buy shavette blades readymade or simply (and with attention to safety) snap one double edge razor blade in half for some models.
 They are designed to do this and the holes used to hold the blade to a safety razor also fit a shavette.

 These were originally made for barbers to offer razor haircuts.
 Today barbers also use them for shaving for hygiene reasons since the blades can be changed between customers.
 But what about straight razor shaving at home?